joypauls/joypauls.dev/content/about.md

 ### Meta

-This is built with [Hugo](https://gohugo.io/) and hosted with [Netlify](https://www.netlify.com/).
+This site is built with [Hugo](https://gohugo.io/) and hosted with [Netlify](https://www.netlify.com/), both of which I highly recommend!
 You can always [peek at the code](https://github.com/joypauls/joypauls.dev) if you're bored :)

----

 ### Support

-If you're still here, below are a few organizations that could use your support.
+If you're still here, listed below are a few organizations that are doing amazing things.
 [Send me a message](/contact) with your donation and I'll match it!

 [Black Girls Code](https://www.blackgirlscode.com/donate/)
 > "We build pathways for young women of color to embrace the current tech marketplace as builders and creators by introducing them to skills in computer programming and technology."